coq-community/manifesto/README.md

   The coq-community organization takes its inspiration from the similar-named [elm-community](https://github.com/elm-community).

+- **Who made this awesome logo?**

+  This logo was designed by Aras from the [openlogos project][openlogos] and was attributed to coq-community following a general mobilization of Coq users.
+  Thanks to Aras and to the 94 people who voted for us to get this logo!

 Is anything still unclear?
 Please [open an issue][meta] or [go to our Gitter room][gitter] to ask a question.